aaronpk/p3k-http/README.md

 # p3k-http

-A simple wrapper API around the PHP curl functions, used by https://p3k.io projects
+A simple wrapper around the PHP curl functions, used by https://p3k.io projects.